 “Most places will do at least an adequate quality installation and have at least acceptable sales help, which were the attributes that contributed the most to overall satisfaction,” says Tess Yanisch, a senior research associate at CR.
-“But if you really care about selection, the time it takes to install the tires, or the free perks a retailer might offer, the ratings table can help you identify the brands you want.”
+“But if you care about selection, the time it takes to install the tires, or the free perks a retailer might offer, the ratings table can help you identify the brands you want.”

 At 70 points, car dealerships earned a strong Overall Score, making them a solid and convenient choice for many car owners.